 Local Searches are the number of times someone entered in that term in the US in the last month.
 Normally, you would like to find big numbers in the thousands if you were trying to sell to a big number of customers.
 For this example, you don’t need big customers.
 If you had ten people come hunt that is quite a few people and would definitely impact your bottom line.
 So, I’m including some search strings with a small number of searches because they are not very competitive, therefore making them cheap.

 Advertiser competitiveness is another column I use only as a reference.
 It has nothing to do with how competitive the search term is, it is only talking about how many people are bidding to be in the sponsored ads section.
 99% have not done any keyword research they are just throwing dollars at a problem hoping it will help.
 They can be spending hundreds if not thousands of dollars with very little to show.
 Organic search results are free and with keyword research software sweat equity is King.

-Last column is the keyword competitiveness.
+The last column is the keyword competitiveness.
 This number represents how competitive it is to rank for that word in search results.
-Anything in the mid 30s and down is reasonable.
-If you find some in the teens that is like ducks on the water!
-We did’t find any of those with a quick look through but the numbers we have are very doable and if we spent more time we could find some even better numbers.
+Anything in the mid-30s and down is reasonable.
+If you find some in the teens that are like ducks on the water!
+We didn’t find any of those with a quick look through but the numbers we have are very doable and if we spent more time we could find some even better numbers.